metachris/micropython-ctl/README.md

 **Notes:**

-* Usage is the same for browser and Node.js, but without serial interface (Browsers don't allow access to USB/serial ports).
+* Browsers don't allow access to USB/serial ports.
 * You can enable debug output by opening the console and entering `window.DEBUG = 1`
 * You can download the zipped bundle here: [main.js.gz](https://cdn.jsdelivr.net/npm/micropython-ctl@latest/dist-browser/main.js.gz)